goauthentik/authentik/website/integrations/services/netbox/index.md

     # Get all groups of user
     user_groups = [item.name for item in user.groups.all()]
-    # Ge tgroups of user which
-    # are not part of oAuth token
+    # Get groups of user which are not part of oAuth token
     delete_groups = list(set(user_groups) - set(groups))

     # Delete non oAuth token groups